US STOCKS-Wall St ends 2022 with biggest annual drop since 2008

 By Echo Wang

-Dec 30 (Reuters) - U.S. stocks ended the final trading session of 2022 lower on Friday, capping a year of sharp losses driven by aggressive interest rate hikes to curb inflation, recession fears, the Russia-Ukraine war and rising concerns over COVID cases in China.
+Dec 30 (Reuters) - U.S. stocks closed out 2022 lower on Friday, capping a year of sharp losses driven by aggressive interest rate hikes to curb inflation, recession fears, the Russia-Ukraine war and rising concerns over COVID cases in China.

 Wall Street's three main indexes booked their first yearly drop since 2018 as an era of loose monetary policy ended with the Federal Reserve's fastest pace of rate hikes since the 1980s.

+The benchmark S&P 500 .SPX has shed 19.4% this year, marking a roughly $8 trillion decline in market cap.
+The tech-heavy Nasdaq .IXIC is down 33.1%, while the Dow Jones Industrial Average .DJI has fallen 8.9%.

-This also marked their biggest yearly declines since the 2008 financial crisis, largely driven by growth shares as the Fed's rate hikes boosted U.S. Treasury yields and made stocks less attractive.
+The annual percentage declines for all three indexes were the biggest since the 2008 financial crisis, largely driven by a rout in growth shares as concerns over Fed's rapid interest rate hikes boost U.S. Treasury yields.

 "The primary macro reasons ... came from a combination of events: the ongoing supply chain disruption that started in 2020, the spike in inflation, the tardiness of the Fed beginning its rate tightening program in the attempt to corral the inflation," said Sam Stovall, chief investment strategist at CFRA Research.

-He also cited economic indicators pointing to recession, geopolitical tensions including the Ukraine war, and China's surging COVID cases and strained relations with Taiwan.
+He also cited economic indicators pointing to recession, geopolitical tensions including the Ukraine war, and China's surging COVID cases and uncertainties over Taiwan.

 Growth stocks have been under pressure from rising yields for much of 2022 and have underperformed their economically linked value peers, reversing a trend that had lasted for much of the past decade.